zakilur/helm-charts/docs/Deploy with Minikube.md

 helm install appscode/voyager --name voyager-operator --version 10.0.0 \
   --namespace kube-system \
   --set cloudProvider=$PROVIDER \
-  --set enableAnalytics=false
+  --set enableAnalytics=false \
+  --set apiserver.enableAdmissionWebhook=false
 ...
 NOTES:
 Set cloudProvider for installing Voyager

+To verify that Voyager has started, run:

+  kubectl --namespace=kube-system get deployments -l "release=voyager-operator, app=voyager"
 ```

 You should see that the voyager-operator is now running in the namespace `kube-system`.
 See `docs/Ingress.md` for more information.
+Note that running `kubectl get ingresses` will not list voyager because it uses its own custom resource definition.
+Instead, use `kubectl get ingress.voyager.appscode.com --all-namespaces` to find it with kubectl.
+Describe ingress is also a useful command for debugging: `kubectl describe ingress.voyager.appscode.com -n <namespace> <ingress-name>`.

 ## Load Grey Matter charts